argovis/documentation/docs/_sources/database/adding_new_data.rst.txt

 Adding a new dataset
 ====================

-In order to add a new data product to Argovis, there are several planning and prepatory steps outlined in this document.
+In order to add a new data product to Argovis, there are several planning and preparatory steps outlined in this document.

 Schema development
 ------------------